api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/setting-authorizers.md

 npx @api3/airnode-admin update-authorizers \
   --providerUrl https://ropsten.infura.io/v3/<KEY> \
   --mnemonic "nature about salad..." \
-  --providerId 0xe1e0dd... \
+  --airnodeId 0xe1e0dd... \
   --endpointId 0x260558... \
   --authorizersFilePath ./authorizers.json
 ```

 After making this transaction, your Airnode will respond to all requests.
-Note that being able to do this on-chain through `providerAdmin` allows you to update your authorization policies without interacting with your Airnode or having to redeploy it.
+Note that being able to do this on-chain through `airnodeAdmin` allows you to update your authorization policies without interacting with your Airnode or having to redeploy it.

 ## Custom authorization policies